App To Open Archived Messages Mac

 AppleScript Handlers

-, followed by the handler name.
+In AppleScript, a handler begins with the word on or to, followed by the handler name and its parameters, if any.
+It ends with the word end, followed by the handler name.
 AppleScript handlers can be written with positional, labeled, or interleaved parameters.

 Listing 13-1 shows a simple one-line script that displays a hypothetical error message, which you might want to display numerous times as a script runs.